Long Lake Provincial Park (Nova Scotia): Management

 Long Lake has been designated by the Department of Natural Resources and Renewables as a "conservation-oriented" provincial park and can be viewed as an "urban wilderness", even though much of its area has been altered by previous human activities and uses.
 It is anticipated that no campgrounds or other high-impact projects will be developed in the park in the foreseeable future.
 This is in contrast to an aborted early plan to develop a resort area and artificial beach on the west side of Long Lake.
 An abandoned roadbed stretching part of the way between Long Lake and the Old Sambro Road is a residue of this earlier plan.
 Extensive erosion along part of this roadbed has resulted in a strip of exposed bedrock which has been dubbed the "scar road" and is easily visible from the air.
 Most of the park is designated as a "resource conservation zone" in the park's management plan.
 The plan also identified a wetland area as an environmental protection zone, while two small selected areas were designated for "resource development".
 One of these contains the canoe/kayak launch area near Schnare Street (described above) along with a short loop trail.

+Long Lake Provincial Park Association managed the Lakeview Trail area under a 10-year agreement that expired in October 2025.
+This was replaced by a new, five-year agreement between DNR and the Spryfield Business Commission that came into effect in April 2026.
+LLPPA remains responsible for helping to manage the park as a whole.